-If you enroll at First Discoveries, your child isn't enrolled in a "daycare" ... they attend child development classes taught by experienced, highly trained teachers who are dedicated to the developmental needs of each child.
+If you enroll at First Discoveries, your child isn't enrolled in a "daycare" ... they attend child development classes taught by experienced, educated teachers who are dedicated to the developmental needs of each child.

-Our two year old class enjoys singing about the ocean.
-Using a big book during music enhances early literacy experiences, while singing about lots of different ocean animals helps children learn new facts while being engaged and excited about learning.
+Our children enjoy singing about the ocean.
+Using a big book during music enhances early literacy experiences, while singing about lots of different ocean animals helps children learn new facts.
+Music is a powerful tool

-During our interactive summer camp, the children visited the Suncoast Bird Sanctuary.
+During our interactive summer camp, we visited the Suncoast Bird Sanctuary.
 We saw a wide variety of birds, including herons, owls and storks.
 We learned that the sanctuary helps take care of injured animals that can't take care of themselves.